List of Game of the Year awards

 Game of the Year (GotY) is an award given to a video game by various award events and media publications that they feel represented the pinnacle of gaming that year.

 Events and ceremonies

 British Academy Games Awards (BAFTA Games Awards)

 The British Academy Games Awards are an annual British awards ceremony honoring "outstanding creative achievement" in the video game industry.
 First presented in 2004 following the restructuring of the BAFTA Interactive Entertainment Awards, the awards are presented by the British Academy of Film and Television Arts (BAFTA), and are thus commonly referred to as the BAFTA Games Awards.

 Czech Game of the Year Awards

-The Czech Game of the Year Awards are annual awards that recognize accomplishments in video game development.
+The Czech Game of the Year Awards were annual awards that recognize accomplishments in video game development.
+The awards have been dormant since 2021.

 D.I.C.E.
 Awards

 The D.I.C.E.
 Awards are awarded by the Academy of Interactive Arts & Sciences (AIAS), a non-profit organization of industry professionals.
 The awards were previously known as the Interactive Achievement Awards until 2013.